carloscastellanos/teaching/STAR701/mini-project/mini-project.md

 - What if a machine learning model interpreted my movements not as commands, but as suggestions for a poem?

-- What if I made a video where each frame was randomly pulled from a database?
+- What if the pages of a book reacted to sunlight, slowly changing color over time?

 - What if a pillow told me bedtime stories when I laid my head down on it?

 - What if my chair "spoke" to me when I sat on it?

+- What if I used drops of water to create an animation?

 - What if I cultivated plants and/or bacteria so that my studio can have that distinct earthy smell you get after a rainfall?